Benedictine College: Academics

-The most popular majors at Benedictine are Business, Education and Theology.
-Commerce, teaching and the faith are historically significant interests of both the college and the Benedictine order.
+The most popular majors at Benedictine are Business, Education, and Theology.
+Commerce, teaching, and the faith are historically significant interests of both the college and the Benedictine order.

 The School of Business offers bachelor's degrees and an MBA degree.
 Similarly, the Education Department offers undergraduate licensure programs and a Master of Arts.

 The college's theology department grew out of St. Benedict's Abbey School of Theology and is the result of a 2007 shift from a Religious Studies program to a Catholic Theology program.
 All Theology professors are to have signed the canon-law mandatum as implemented by the U.S. bishops, and to take the oath of fidelity.
 The National Catholic Register's Catholic Identity College Guide notes that the president has made a public profession of faith and taken the oath of fidelity; the majority of the board of trustees are Catholic and the school's mandatum requirement is public.
 According to the Cardinal Newman Society's "The Newman Guide to Choosing a Catholic College" guide, the theology department shares the college's institutional commitment to the magisterium of the Catholic Church.

 In 2010, Benedictine College added an Engineering Department in which students earn ABET-accredited degrees.
 The following year, the college added a nursing program dedicated to Mother Teresa of Calcutta who once visited Mount St. Scholastica in Atchison.
 The college's architecture major, stressing classical styles, debuted in 2016.

 The college's Discovery Program gives students the opportunity to create and present original projects in any discipline.
 In 2010, Discovery Day included 80 presentations featuring the works of 145 students, 40 faculty/staff members, and 18 academic departments; "more than 1800 students have participated in Benedictine’s Discovery Day events since its inception in 1996.
 In that time, most faculty members and academic departments have taken an active role in sponsoring student projects."

 Performing arts

-The college offers programs in the performing arts.
+The college offers programs in the performing arts, including theatre, dance, and music.
 The college features two performance spaces: the Mabee Theatre seats approximately 130 and the O'Malley-McAllister Auditorium seats around 545 people.
 The Abbey Church and St. Scholastica chapel at Mount St. Scholastica Monastery are also utilized for organ recitals, orchestra, and choral performances.

 The college's music department traces its roots to Mount St. Scholastica Academy, now Maur Hill - Mount Academy, when in 1863 the Benedictine sisters were said to have first purchased a house and then a piano.
 The music department of the college was one of the first cooperative departments between the former two colleges, having been formed in 1964.